Notice; request for comment.

 I. General Information

-EPA has previously published notices similar to this one in the Federal Register, the latest one being at 79 FR 7662, February 10, 2014 that address issues similar to those raised by today's notice.
+EPA has previously published notices similar to this one in the Federal Register, the latest one being at 76 FR 362, January 4, 2011 that address issues similar to those raised by today's notice.
 The Agency did not receive any comments on the previous notices.
-Since the publication of the February 10, 2014 the Agency has continued to receive FOIA requests for documents and data contained in EPA's database related to hazardous waste exports and imports.
+Since the publication of the January 3, 2012 notice, the Agency has continued to receive FOIA requests for documents and data contained in EPAs database related to hazardous waste exports and imports.

 II.
 Issues Covered by This Notice